 How HIFU Works

-HIFU therapy utilizes focused sound waves to heat and destroy cancerous tissue within the prostate with great accuracy.
-A computer-controlled HIFU delivery device transports the ultrasound energy through a probe placed in the rectum.
+HIFU is a minimally invasive option that utilizes Sonablate® technology.
+The advanced computer-controlled HIFU delivery device transports the ultrasound energy through a probe placed in the rectum.
 These waves are then targeted directly at the prostate for accurate ablation and destruction of the diseased tissue.

 In select cases, HIFU can be used for focal treatment, which is selective treatment of the cancerous areas within the prostate alone, leaving the non-cancerous portions undisturbed.